Skip to content

 On Samsung phones, the path is slightly different: Settings > Apps > [App Name] > Battery > Unrestricted.

-In our testing, disabling battery optimization alone fixed delayed notifications for about 70% of apps on the Pixel 8 Pro.
-For the remaining 30%, we needed to also turn off Adaptive Battery (next section).
+In our testing on the Pixel 8 Pro, disabling battery optimization fixed delayed notifications for most apps.
+For the ones still lagging, we needed to also turn off Adaptive Battery (next section).
 If WhatsApp notifications are not working for you, this is where to start.

 #How to Turn Off Adaptive Battery